cs573-21s/02-datavis-7ways/README.md

 My main thought when using this software is that Tableau is incredibly intuitive.
 It's the only tool that I needed zero documentation to use.
 It took me longer to get the academic license set up than to actually build the vis.
 The tool is clearly designed to help users build visualizations.
 I was able to add all of the required featuers as well as legends without any hacks.
 I will definitely use this tool again.

 The only downside to Tableau is that it is not a library.
 The reason I consider it a downside is that if you want to do a visualization that Tableau does not support, you're out of luck.
 Tableau does seem robust and like it would have everything you could want.
-But with tools like MATLAB or matplotlib, it made it easy to do some basic things, but then since they were code I could create my own features.
+But with tools like MATLAB or Matplotlib, it made it easy to do some basic things, but then since they were code I could create my own features.
 Tableau included all of the correct legends, but if it didn't, I would be stuck and couldn't make a hacky work around like with the programming language options.

 # Conclusion

 # Achievements

 ## Technical Achievements
-- **Made a website with bar charts comparing the results** Bar charts showing the ranking comparisons of different groups.
-Rank by learnability/documentation, file size, built in features, customization, hackiness,and visual appeal
+- **Made a website with bar charts comparing the results** https://acnolan.tech/02-datavis-7ways-1/index.html.
+In my report I wrote my experiences, likes, and dislikes, with each tool.
+In this website I directly compare 5 usability metrics (learnability, file size, customization, hackiness, and visual appeal) of the different vis tools.
+I display the rankings in an interactive d3 bar chart that uses animations to transition when the ranking switches.
+It also supports mouse over to get more information about my rankings.
+This website is hosted on github pages.
 - **Imputed values for the MPG NA instead of skipping them** I noticed the only two NA values in the MPG column were for 8 cylinder Ford cars.
 So I wrote a quick Python script, [imputeMPG.py](https://github.com/acnolan/02-datavis-7ways-1/blob/main/imputeMPG.py) in this repo, to calculate the average MPG of 8 cylinder Fords, I then used that imputed value in the place of the 2 NA values in the visualizations.
 The resulting value was approximately 14.335.

 ## Design Achievements
 - **Legend Consistency**: Although it was sometimes through very hacky means, I was able to ensure all of the required components of the graph as well as the optional legends were included in every graph.
 Some tools did not easily support the weighted graph and it needed to be manually drawn.
+- **CSS and Color Choice on my Ranking Website**: On the website I made to rank the tools, I added custom css to make it look nice.
+I also made the bar chart use colors that map to the visualization tools logos.
-- **Ensured Colorblind Appropriate Colors**: Instead of using the default R categorical colors, I decided to use a predefined color pallette that would display categorical data in a distinct way.
+- **Ensured Colorblind Appropriate Colors**: Instead of using the default R categorical colors in the graph, I decided to use a predefined color pallette that would display categorical data in a distinct way.
 I chose the d3 category 10 color pallette, and then used the first 5 colors.
-Using a colorblinding tool, I tested the results for tritanopia, protanopia, and deuteranopia using the chrome plugin: "Colorblinding" found here: https://chrome.google.com/webstore/detail/colorblinding/dgbgleaofjainknadoffbjkclicbbgaa/related?hl=en.
+I tested the results for three types of colorblindess (tritanopia, protanopia, and deuteranopia) using the chrome plugin: "Colorblinding", found here: https://chrome.google.com/webstore/detail/colorblinding/dgbgleaofjainknadoffbjkclicbbgaa/related?hl=en.
 The results showed that the colors were still distinct in all three of those forms of color blindness.
 The colors used were:
-    - rgb(31, 119, 180) / hex(#2377B4)
+    - <span style="color:#2377B4">rgb(31, 119, 180) / hex(#2377B4) for BMW</span>
-    - rgb(255, 127, 14) / hex(#FF7F0E)
+    - <span style="color:#FF7F0E">rgb(255, 127, 14) / hex(#FF7F0E) for Ford</span>
-    - rgb(44, 160, 44) / hex(#2CA02C)
+    - <span style="color:#2CA02C">rgb(44, 160, 44) / hex(#2CA02C) for Honda</span>
-    - rgb(214, 39, 40) / hex(#D62728)
+    - <span style="color:#D62728">rgb(214, 39, 40) / hex(#D62728) for Mercedes</span>
-    - rgb(148, 103, 189) / hex(#9467BD)
+    - <span style="color:#9467BD">rgb(148, 103, 189) / hex(#9467BD) for Toyota</span>

 # Sources
 ### Excel